 I’m not sure Red Beans and Rice would be in my cooking repertoire if my oldest son had chosen a different college.
 When he was making the all-important decision, I was totally focused on the education part for him and not so much on how much fun it would be for me and the rest of the family to visit.
-But when your son ends up going to school in New Orleans (he’s a junior at Tulane) the perks for the family are big – especially when it comes to food!
+When your son ends up going to school in New Orleans the perks for the family are big – especially when it comes to food!

 As I learned on the tour, the foundation of flavor in Cajun and Creole cooking is created by sautéing the aromatic vegetables.
 Many countries have their own unique combinations of aromatics to flavor their traditional dishes.